 - For example, they were asked by a mineral water company to run a grants project for environmental journalism and by a community of non-profits to build a new platform for activists.
 They took on other smaller projects on a case-by-case basis, most of which were squeezed in around other stories.

-- They formally launched the Studio in December 2018 with the goal of building custom projects with commercial partners.
+- The launched the Studio in December 2018 with the goal of building custom projects with commercial partners.
 All of the profit generated by the Studio is used to support journalism produced by the Outriders team.

 Running the Studio

-- Most of the projects so far have involved web design, UX and development, rather than writing stories for clients.
+- Most projects delivered by the Studio comprise "ready products" for partnerships with bigger media players.
 For example, Outriders built a new site for Compassfest, a travel event in conjunction with the Lviv Media Forum.

-- Jakub and the team look at their resources to monthly budget ratios before taking on a project.
-For example: If an event production project takes two days of work, but brings in 30% of the monthly budget, that’s worthwhile.
+- The team looks at their resources-to-monthly-income ratios before taking on a project.
+For example, if an event production project takes two days of work, but brings in 30% of the monthly budget, it is worthwhile to deliver.

-- The team has a rule that Studio projects should not take more than 25% of the team’s resources at any time.
-This means they can continue producing their own stories and ensures they remain a non-profit.
+- The team has a rule that Studio projects should not take more than 25% of their resources at any time.
+This means they can continue producing their own stories and ensure Outriders remains a non-profit organisation.

-- Unlike other commercial content studios, Outriders do not distribute the content the work on (other agencies do so via paid social media posts).
+- Unlike other commercial content studios, Outriders does not distribute the content it works on (other agencies do so via paid social media posts).
 This is made clear to clients before a project starts.

 What did they learn?